15-LOVE Creates 10 BLOCKS Art Project

 Social distancing guidelines amid the COVID-19 pandemic gave kids in the 15-LOVE National Junior Tennis & Learning (NJTL) program the opportunity to get creative—literally.

-The non-profit—which serves up tennis and educational programming to about 5000 children in the Albany area—recently turned a tennis court into a canvas with its 10 BLOCKS initiative.
+The non-profit—which serves up tennis and educational programming to about 5000 children in the Albany area—recently transformed a tennis court with its 10 BLOCKS initiative.
 The project allowed a select group of 15-LOVE participants and their families to create a piece of chalk art within one of the ten boxes that form a full tennis court: the two service boxes and doubles alleys, as well as the space between the baseline and service line—called no-man’s land—on both sides of the net.
 Each individual piece needed to address themes of equality and multiculturalism, and the project ultimately resulted in one large colorful patchwork creation that drone footage captured from above.

 “Much of the idea came out of social distancing requirements unique to this summer,” says Ryan Artis, a 15-LOVE alum who developed and spearheaded the initiative.
 “The project inherently separated everybody into their ‘block’.
 At the same time, it got the kids working collectively on-court.
 We also wanted to give them a creative outlet tied to tennis which could touch on today’s important social [issues].”